vermin/wazn-webwallet/Deploy.md

 You will need to create this directory with the write permissions.

 # Cron task / Process
 Precomputed data are build by another process.
-This process will call the Masari daemon and compute blocks into chunks of blocks to reduce network latency.
+This process will call the WAZN daemon and compute blocks into chunks of blocks to reduce network latency.
 In order to do so, you will need to run the file blockchain.php with an environment variable "export=true".
 This file will shut down after 1h, and has a anti-concurrency mechanism built in.

 One way to handle this is by running a cron task each minute with something like: